Ogbomosho: Education

 Ogbomosho has four degree-awarding institutions of higher learning.
 Ladoke Akintola University of Technology (LAUTECH) is named for the Ogbomosho son and Premier of the old Western Nigeria, Samuel Ladoke Akintola (SLA).
 LAUTECH is ranked at the top of the later generation universities in Nigeria.
-It awards degrees in science, engineering, technology and medicine.
-This university has a teaching hospital named Lautech Teaching Hospital.
+It awards degrees in science, engineering, technology and medicine.This university has a teaching hospital named Lautech Teaching Hospital.

-The Nigerian Baptist Theological Seminary (NBTS), one of the oldest institutions of higher learning in Nigeria and the first to offers degree programs in theology, sociology and philosophy in Nigeria.
+The Nigerian Baptist Theological Seminary (NBTS), one of the oldest institutions of higher learning in Nigeria and the first to award degrees offering programs in theology, sociology and philosophy in Nigeria.
 The Seminary serves the Baptist Church in Nigeria, The Nigerian Baptist Convention (NBC), which also has its headquarters in Ibadan, Oyo State.

-Bowen University Teaching Hospital Ogbomoso- (BUTH) A Christian Teaching hospital training of doctors and other medical professionals.
+Bowen University Teaching Hospital Ogbomoso- (BUTH) A Christian Teaching hospital training doctors and other medical professionals.
 Originally established in March 1907 as a missionary medical facility and through the years developing into the Baptist Medical Centre and later transformed to a Teaching Hospital in 2009.
 BUTH now boasts of over 400 Bed Capacity, over 800 Staff and Students, Multidisciplinary Facility, Family Medicine Residency Programme, Nursing and Midwifery Courses, 50,000 Outpatients and 10,000 Inpatients, fully Accredited Training Programmes which includes; B.Sc.
 Anatomy, B.Sc.
 Physiology and MB/BS.

 The Federal Government of Nigeria recently approved the establishment of Federal Polytechnic, Ayede, a satellite town of Ogbomosho.
 Learning and research activities will soon commence in this institution.

+Recently, the federal government also approved the establishment of one of the four campuses of the National Academy for Cultural Studies (NACUS) in Ogbomosho.
+Plans are in advanced stages for the establishment of a community owned, multi-campus, private university.
+The headquarters of the renowned SQI College of ICT are located in the city.
+Other higher institutions in the city are Best Legacy College of Education, Bethsaida College of Health Technology, and Covenant College of Health Technology.

 The federal government-owned Federal Government College, Ogbomosho and Nigerian Navy Secondary School, Ogbomosho are located in the city.
-There are numerous private secondary schools all over the city, some of which are Pine Valley High School, Gomal Baptist College (GBCO), Victory Model College, Faith Academy, VISTO Group of Schools, Smith International Baptist Academy, George Green Baptist College, Zoe Schools, Maryland Catholic High School, Lautech International College, Royal International College, Zion Christian Academy, and Command Secondary School, Gambari.
+There are numerous private secondary schools all over the city, some of which are Pine Valley High School, Gomal Baptist College (GBCO), Victory Model College, Faith Academy, VISTO Group of Schools, Smith International Baptist Academy, George Green Baptist College, Zoe Schools, Maryland Catholic High School, Anglican Model College, Lautech International College, Royal International College, Zion Christian Academy, and Command Secondary School, Gambari.